Legal Support for SEIS and EIS Investment Schemes

 N.B.
 This is not definitive or conclusive guidance, so checking the terms of any ASA with a professional is a must.

 Inadvertently give SEIS/EIS Shares a Preference: As SEIS/EIS shares must be ordinary, full-risk shares, this means that they must not carry any rights to preferential treatment.
-For example, a liquidation preference or preferential treatment over dividends.
+For example, a liquidation preference or preferential treatment over dividends, which could disqualify the shares from SEIS and EIS tax relief.
 Some companies don’t realise that these rights can be inadvertently afforded to ordinary shares when articles of association or a shareholders’ agreement are drafted, particularly when a new class of shares is introduced which are to have lesser rights than the ordinary shares e.g. deferred shares.
 For this reason, both the articles and shareholders’ agreement should be carefully drafted, ideally by a professional with SEIS/EIS experience.

-If you would like to discuss utilising either the SEIS or EIS schemes on an upcoming funding round for your business, contact Dragon Argent to discuss eligibility and how to best manage the transaction.
+If you would like to discuss utilising either the SEIS or EIS schemes for an upcoming funding round for your business, contact Dragon Argent to discuss eligibility for SEIS and EIS tax relief and how to best manage the transaction to ensure compliance with the SEIS and EIS investment guidelines.

 UP NEXT: